jordan-butler/JB-Data-Analytics/README.md

 Hello reader!
 Welcome to my Github portfolio where I showcase my knowledge of SQL through queries of varying degrees of difficulty.
 Below will be the description of each file that I have located within the SQL Workspace folder.
-Additionally, I will have a link to my Tableau portfolio should you want to take a look at that.
+Additionally, I will include a link to my Tableau portfolio where I have displayed a couple of different sample visualizations I have created.

 Northwind Sample Database Diagram:
     - Many if not all of the queries I have stored in my Github portfolio are based on the popular Northwind sample database which stores data on a